DJankauskas/avalanche/docs/src/reactivity.md

 ### Keys

 So far, this explanation has only applied previous concepts, but there's the important new concept of keys.
 Every avalanche component has a special `String` `key` parameter.
-Whenever a particular call site `Component!` in code may be called more than once, it is required to specify a key to disambiguate the multiple instantiations; this is enforced with a runtime panic if not specified.
+Whenever a particular component call location in code may be called more than once, it is required to specify a key to disambiguate the multiple instantiations; this is enforced with a runtime panic if not specified.
 Note that the key must be added on the topmost level, so in our example above,
 ```rust,ignore
 Li(
     self,